lkrust/QARoadMap/Software Testing Concepts/Test types/Functional tests/README.md

 </Details>

-### 6. When do we perform Smoke testing?
+### 5. When do we perform Smoke testing?

 <Details>
 	<summary>Answer</summary>
 	Smoke testing is performed on the application after receiving the build.
 Tester usually tests for the critical path and not the functionality in deep to make sure, whether the build is to be accepted for further testing or to be rejected in case of broken application.
 	A smoke checklist usually contains the critical path of the application without which an application is blocked.
 </Details>

-### 7. What do you understand by Sanity testing?
+### 6. What do you understand by Sanity testing?

 <Details>
 	<summary>Answer</summary>
 	Sanity testing is performed after receiving the build to check the new functionality/defects to be fixed.
 In this form of testing the goal is to check the functionality roughly as expected and determine whether the bug is fixed and also the effect of the fixed bug on the application under test.
 	There is no point in accepting the build by the tester and wasting time if Sanity testing fails.
 </Details>

-### 8. What do you understand by Requirement Traceability Matrix?
+### 7. What do you understand by Requirement Traceability Matrix?

 <Details>
 	<summary>Answer</summary>
 	Requirement Traceability Matrix (RTM) is a tool to keep a track of requirement coverage over the process of testing.
 	In RTM, all requirements are categorized as their development in course of sprint and their respective ids (new feature implementation/ enhancement/ previous issues, etc) are maintained for keeping a track that everything mentioned in the requirement document has been implemented before the release of the product.
 	RTM is created as soon as the requirement document is received and is maintained until the release of the product.
 </Details>